Abstract:

 x precipitates at −2 V, and achieve an extraction capacity of up to 3 923.7 mg g

-−1 with a uranium removal of 98.1% in uranium-spiked seawater.
+−1).
 In situ Raman spectroscopy showed that a large number of uranium compounds appeared on the surface of the composite electrode within 40 min of extraction.
 The electrode also recovered 72.7% of the uranium in natural seawater, demonstrating excellent prospects for this application.
 This work provides a new approach into the design of low-cost, metal-free electrocatalysts for the efficient uranium extraction from natural seawater.